cidraljunior/code-challenge-indicium/README.md

 To run the pipeline in past days:
 ```
-airflow backfill DAG-indicium -s 2020-01-01 -e 2020-01-08
+airflow backfill DAG-indicium -s 2020-01-01 -e 2020-01-04
 ```
 The output files will be load at `/data` folder.

 ## Access Mongo Database

-To access the Mongo Database (and see the outputs of task3), in terminal:
+To access the Mongo Database (and see the outputs of task3), in a new terminal:
 ```
 mongo -u dharma -p 4815162342 --authenticationDatabase "admin"
 ```